About Denise Kleinrichert

 At SF State Since:

 She has focused her academic career in the areas of business ethics and compliance, corporate social responsibility (CSR), sustainability, and women social entrepreneurs.
 She teaches two undergraduate courses: Seminar on Business & Society and Ethics at Work.
 She also teaches MBA seminar courses: Ethics and Compliance; Political, Social, Legal Environment of Business; and Business Ehtics, Society & Sustainability.
 Her research publications include numerous peer reviewed journal articles and two book chapters on topics in ethics, risk and corporate boards, CSR, sustainability, and social entrepreneurs.
 Her Master's degree thesis: Winifred Carney: Socialism and Women in Irish Textile Trade Unions in Belfast, was the foundation for her book chapter, "Labour and Suffrage: Spinning Threads in Belfast," in Irish Women and the Vote: Becoming Citizens (2007; 2018).
-She is also the author of Republicna Internment and the Prison Ship, Argenta (2001).
+She is also the author of Republican Internment and the Prison Ship, Argenta (2001), the first complete historical account of the 1922-24 internment in Northern Ireland.

 Her PhD studies were inclusive of coursework in both the College of Business and the Philosophy Department at the University of South Florida, including: Social Ethical Legal Systems, Contemporary Ethical Theory, Organizational Design/Structure, Politics/Control in Organizations, Microeconomics, Macroeconomics, Work & Gender, Development Ethics.
 She defended her dissertation, Responsibility and Practice in Notions of Corporate Social Responsibility and was awarded a PhD in Philosophy (Ethics) from the University of South Florida by a committee of faculty advisors from the College of Business and Philosophy Department.